 Memory Foam Durability

 Memory foam mattresses are known for their durability.
-High-density memory foam mattresses tend to be more durable and can last up to 10-15 years or longer with proper care.
+High-density memory foam mattresses are more durable and can last 10-15 years or longer with proper care.
 The density of memory foam helps it retain its shape and support over time, reducing the likelihood of sagging or permanent indentations.

 Memory foam mattresses with lower densities may still offer decent durability, but they may be more prone to wearing out faster and losing their supportive properties.
 It is essential to consider the density of the memory foam when evaluating its durability.